Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: Summary

 The simulations we have introduced in this work demonstrate that a unified set of physics can simultaneously explain galaxy formation across many orders of magnitude, as well as naturally reproduce the variety seen in observations.
 The simulations show that one of the primary drivers of the variety seen in nearby galaxies is due to interaction with the Milky Way galaxy.
 These simulations fill a gap in the available literature, extending the study of dwarf galaxies around the Milky Way below the classical dwarf regime, which before was only accessible in field environments very different from the majority of the observations.

-\acknowledgments The authors would like to thank Hollis Akins, Jillian Bellovary, Martin Rey, and John Wu for meaningful discussions relating to this work.
+\acknowledgments The authors would like to thank the anonymous referee for insightful comments that improved this work.
+We also thank Hollis Akins, Jillian Bellovary, Martin Rey, and John Wu for meaningful discussions relating to this work.
 EA and AMB acknowledge support from NSF grant AST-1813871.
 EA acknowledges support from the National Science Foundation (NSF) Blue Waters Graduate Fellowship.
 CRC acknowledges support from the NSF under CAREER grant No. AST-1848107.
 S. Shen acknowledges the support from the Research Council of Norway through NFR Young Research Talents Grant 276043.
 MT acknowledges the generous support of the Yale Center for Astronomy and Astrophysics Postdoctoral Fellowship.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.
 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
 This research also made use of the NSF supported Frontera project operated by the Texas Advanced Computing Center (TACC) at The University of Texas at Austin.